concretecms-community-store/community_store/docs/user-guide/products.md

 Products are created and edited via the Dashboard, and are stored independently of pages or blocks.

+Key details about a product, such as its pricing, SKU, stock level and descriptions are edited on the 'Overview' tab when editing a product.
+Other options on a product are found through the other tabs - on adding a product for the first time is is recommended to review all options that are available for a product through these tabs.

 ## Options and Variations